Water Feng Shui

 In this context, qi refers to energy.
 Qi is carried and dispersed by wind and it is retained by water when it meets water.
 Wind is the transporter and water is the accumulator of qi.

-Water is the most potent Feng Shui enhancer or remedy for good luck if place on the right location (Wealth Spot) and at the right time.
+Water is the most potent Feng Shui enhancer or remedy for good luck if place on the right location (Wealth Spot) and at the right time with the correct flow and body of water.

 Once your wealth spot for the house is located, you may wish to build or purchase a ready made water feature to activate your income and wealth luck.